Stability of domain walls with inflationary fluctuations under potential bias, and gravitational wave signatures

 \subsection{Case of $Z_2$ domain wall}

 Here we present a simple model similar to the usual domain wall formation associated with a phase transition.
 We expect analogous domain wall formation in a larger class of models.
-We {consider} a non-minimal coupling \beq {\cal L}= -c_H \frac{\phi^2R}{2} \eeq with $c_H>0$, where $R$ is the Ricci scalar given by $R=6 \(\dot{a}/a+(\dot{a}/a)^2\)$ in the flat FLRW universe. {We note that a very small non-minimal coupling is unnatural if $\phi$ has interaction because it is generated radiatively.} During inflation, the field $\phi$ acquires a positive Hubble-induced mass squared, \beq m_{\rm Hubble}^2= 6 c_H H_{\rm inf}^2, \eeq where $H_{\rm inf}$ is the Hubble parameter during the inflationary period as in the main part.
-With the quartic coupling or other interactions, we also have a ``thermal" mass squared of $\O(\l) H_{\rm inf}^2$ induced by the Gibbons-Hawking radiation.We include such additional contribution(s) by redefining $c_H$ and call the two contributions Hubble-induced mass.
+We {consider} a non-minimal coupling

+with $c_H>0$, where $R$ is the Ricci scalar given by $R=6 (\ddot{a}/a+(\dot{a}/a)^2)$ in the flat FLRW universe.
+We note that a very small non-minimal coupling is unnatural if $\phi$ has interaction because it is generated radiatively.
+During inflation, the field $\phi$ acquires a positive Hubble-induced mass squared,

+where $H_{\rm inf}$ is the Hubble parameter during the inflationary period as in the main part.
+With the quartic coupling or other interactions, we also have a ``thermal" mass squared of ${\cal O}(\lambda) H_{\rm inf}^2$ induced by the Gibbons-Hawking radiation.
+We include such additional contribution(s) by redefining $c_H$ and call the two contributions Hubble-induced mass.
 In the following, we assume $m_{\rm Hubble}^2 > m_0^2$ so that the effective potential is minimized at $\phi=0$.
 Then the system is similar to the usual Kibble mechanism where the SSB is induced by the time evolution of the thermal potential.
 The only difference is that the system is lifted into the symmetric vacuum by the Hubble-induced mass, but not by the real thermal mass.
 Below, we consider two cases with respect to the magnitude of $c_H$.

 \paragraph{$c_H\gtrsim (0.1)$} In the case $c_H\gtrsim (0.1)$, we have the positive $m^2_{\rm Hubble}$ mass larger than {$H^2_{\rm inf}$}, and thus the inflationary fluctuation is suppressed at superhorizon scales.
 After the inflation, the Hubble parameter $H$ starts to decrease. {When the time-dependent effective mass determined by the sum of $m_{\rm Hubble}^2$ and $V''(\phi)$ becomes comparable to $H$}, {the $Z_2$ symmetry gets spontaneously broken and the domain walls are formed with white noise fluctuation. }